 The CIA in Khartoum

-The 1998 US missile attack on the al-Shifa pharmaceutical factory in Khartoum
+The controversy surrounding the 1998 US missile attack on the al-Shifa pharmaceutical factory in Khartoum

 Letter to the New York Review of Books